axelerator/ruelm/README.md

 The same happens for the `ToFrontend` enum that defines the messages from the server to the frontend.

-`ToBackend` messages can be sent using the `sendToBackend` function where they will be automatically deserialized in the matching Rust type.
+`ToBackend` messages can be sent using the `sendToBackend` function where they will be automatically deserialized into the matching Rust type.

 The messages will be processed in a single worked thread where the server can respond by sending `ToFrontend` messages to one more clients (identified by `session_id`)